JackDanna/FogentRoleplayTemplate/README.md

 Raw Movement Speed is the second portion of a character's movement and represents how fast they are once at there top speed.

 Raw Movement Speed should always make up a far greater amount of your Total Movement Speed as compared to Dexterity Movement Speed.
 Even though characters with higher Dexterity Movement Speed might be quicker to initially move, there is nothing prevent a high Raw Movement Speed character from running them down.

-For each Raw Movement Speed Option, for the specified Skill, gain the corresponding amount multiplied by the amount of Dice in the Skill's dice pool.

-Raw Movement Speed = (Raw Movement Speed Base) + ( (Amount From Governing Skill Dice) * (Raw Movement Speed Per Skill Dice) )

 ### Difficult Terrain